hdima/erlport/erlport.org/src/internals.rst

 and converted to the term with the BIF `binary_to_term/1
 <http://www.erlang.org/doc/man/erlang.html#binary_to_term-1>`_.

-See also rendered ErlPort documentation tests:
+See also rendered ErlPort doctests:

  - `erlproto.txt <erlproto_test.html>`_
  - `erlterms.txt <erlterms_test.html>`_